 -

-After each campaign, briefly review what worked, what to drop and what to repeat.
-Top performers become evergreen and return in future plans.
-You build on what you have instead of starting over.
+After each campaign, take a short moment to review: what worked, what should be removed, what should return?
+The best-performing pieces become evergreen and come back later in your planning.
+You build on what works instead of starting over.

 Quick monthly inspiration